Authentication services: history dossiers

 A team of authors write dossiers, each bringing their particular expertise and experience.
-Research on car ownership histories and race histories will be conducted by the principal contributors to OldRacingCars.com, Allen Brown and Chris Townsend.
+Research on car ownership histories and race histories will be conducted by two of the three principal contributors to OldRacingCars.com, Allen Brown and Chris Townsend.
 Allen will focus on F1, F5000, Tasman, Indy/USAC and sports racing cars; Chris will lead on the 1600cc formulae: Atlantic, Pacific, FB and FSV; as well as F3 and FC.
 Both will work on F2.

 Starting in October 1978, Allen Brown has kept close track of every one of 3-litre Formula 1 cars built in the 1966-1985 period plus most Tasman cars and many of the cars built for the 1½-litre Formula 1 of the early 1960s.
 Allen's extensive unpublished files include continuous ownership histories for the majority of these cars.
-Since 1999, he has extended his research to cover F5000, Can-Am and Indy/USAC.
+Since 1999, he has extended his research to cover F5000, Can-Am and rear-engined Indy cars.

 Michael Ferner has made a very detailed study of American oval track racing, especially the Indianapolis Junk Formula cars of the late 1920s and 1930.
 He is Historical Advisor for The Miller/Offenhauser Historical Society and his Indy Car A-Z of the interwar period is published on OldRacingcars.info.

 Adam Ferrington covers post war cars.
 Adam's specialist expertise lies in the cars of the immediate post-war period, notably the Maseratis of that period.
 Working with the late David McKinney, Adam was a principal contributor to OldRacingCars.com's history of Formula 1 from 1946 to 1953.

 Contact Allen to discuss your requirements.